adamjgrant/fluxplayer/README.md

 ## In ChatGPT

+For running on OpenAI's Custom GPTs, get the `flux` binary from [the releases page](https://github.com/adamjgrant/fluxplayer/releases) and upload it with your cartridge to your custom GPT.

 `prompt.md` is the prompt you'll want to use for the GPT.
 Note that cartridge.yaml or .python must be at the same directory as flux.

+**Do not change from prompt.md** to customize for your GPT's needs!
+Remember that your cartridge is what makes your GPT unique.
+Every Flux-powered GPT should have exactly the same prompt.
+This prompt has been carefully tested over many iterations to "behave" across a variety of seeds, so you'll want to stick with this one.

 You can also specify a custom cartridge path with `-c`